 Historical epics require a little artistic licence if they are to work as dramas, and the minor historical inaccuracies in Zulu will not be listed here, as most of them concern changes to certain characters’ backstories.
 Yet in one notable instance, the interpolation of an invented event, the paradoxical wrong-headedness of the film is vividly illustrated.
 Prior to a final charge, the Zulus begin a war-chant to summon up their bloodlust and intimidate their redoubtable enemy.
 Chard, played by Baker, approaches Private Owen, played by the Welsh singer Ivor Immanuel:

 Lieutenant Chard: Do you think the Welsh can’t do better than that, Owen?

 Pte.
 Owen: Well, they’ve got a very good bass section, mind, but no top tenors, that’s for sure.

 In other words, the Zulus lack polyphony – they lack the complexity and sophistication of Western music.
 They also lack that other signifier of Western prowess, the Henry-Martini repeating rifle.
 For lacking both, the Zulus must die.

 In the most celebrated scene of the film, the predominantly Welsh defenders of Rorke’s Drift break into a spontaneous and polyphonic rendition of the Welsh anthem Men of Harlech.
 There is no historical record of soldiers singing during the battle.
-Only fifteen percent of the British soldiers present were actually Welsh.
+Only fifteen per cent of the British soldiers present were actually Welsh.
 Over a third of them were English.
 The regimental song of the soldiers at Rorke’s Drift was, in truth, A Warwickshire Lad.
-The question then arises as to why Men of Harlech features so prominently in the Cy Endfield’s film.
+The question then arises as to why Men of Harlech features so prominently in Cy Endfield’s film.
 A new set of lyrics for the song was written especially for Zulu.
 They are worth quoting in full: